ChristopherSClosser/try-to-get-by/README.md

 * [git](https://git-scm.com/)

 ##### *Installation*
-First, clone the project repo from Github.
+First, clone or fork the project repo from Github.
 Then, change directories into the cloned repository.
-To accomplish this, execute these commands:
+To accomplish this, execute these commands from your terminal:

 `$ git clone https://github.com/ChristopherSClosser/try-to-get-by.git`